alainman-krh/MyState/README.md

 # Details
 - Framework provides access to device state using something the author calls a "Model-React-Controller" (MRC) analogous to a Model-View-Controller.
   - "React" is used instead of "View" since uC devices more generally described as reacting to changes in the model/state data.

 # Comments
-- Libraries meant to handle user input that might get corrupted.
+- Libraries meant to handle user input that might get corrupted (ex: debounce signals).
 - Will not typically raise exceptions.
 Will just ignore what can't be processed.